-Also known as “insufficient planning and not notifying users that migration is in progress,” is the most common misconception about data migration.
-Many consider Project Online migration a purely technical task, which usually leads to a logical, yet completely wrong strictly technical solution.
+Also known as “insufficient planning and not notifying users that migration is in progress” is the most common misconception about data migration.
+Many consider Project Online migration a purely technical task, which usually leads to a logical, completely wrong, strictly technical solution.
 The extraction, transformation, load, and testing are all technical jobs.
 Nevertheless, many other affairs within the migration process require non-technical approaches.
-For example, input from the owners of that information, identification of the correct sources, clearing out the useless, repeated, or unneeded data, etc. is a strategic task and requires a non-technical approach.
+For example, input from the owners of that information, identification of the correct sources, clearing out the useless, repeated, or unneeded data, etc., is a strategic task and requires a non-technical approach.

-Data migration is not always a straightforward process, even within a small environment; therefore, like with any project, it requires planning and engagement of users on different levels.
-Notifying users about migration “coming” and requesting to modify as few project plans as possible allows to lower the number of project plans for delta migration* dramatically.
-The more project plans are changed during the production migration; the more extended delta migration will take, delaying the go-live date.
+Data migration is not always straightforward, even within a small environment.
+Therefore, like any project, it requires planning and engagement of users on different levels.
+Notifying users about migration “coming” and requesting to modify as few project plans as possible allows the number of project plans for delta migration* to be lowered dramatically.
+The more project plans are changed during the production migration, the more extended delta migration will take, delaying the go-live date.

 Project Online Migration First, Test Later

-Skipping test migration means testing the individual migration components is postponed, delayed, or skipped altogether.
-Nevertheless, having a data testing strategy “on-hand” gives your team a better understanding of the acceptance criteria and the desired outcome.
+Skipping test migration means testing the individual migration components is postponed, delayed, or skipped.
+Nevertheless, having a data testing strategy “on hand” gives your team a better understanding of the acceptance criteria and the desired outcome.
 The very purpose of the test migration is to identify specific issues and resolve them before proceeding with the production stage or creating a mitigation plan.
-If the test migration is skipped, any problems that arise will have to be resolved during the production migration when time is limited.
-This causes delays, and unnecessary stress on the team that performs Project Online migration and may lead to poor decisions.
-The download and upload operations duration depends on the data and environment and can be accurately measured during the test migration.
-The knowledge about operations duration gained during the test migration makes the planning of production migration more precise.
+If the test migration is skipped, any problems must be resolved during the production migration.
+This causes delays and unnecessary stress on the team that performs Project Online migration and may lead to poor decisions.
+The download and upload operations duration depends on the data and environment.
+It can be accurately measured during the test migration.
+The knowledge about the duration of operations gained during the test migration makes the planning of production migration more precise.

 No Data Governance Strategy

 If you involve all data stockholders in data-related decision-making, the team gets clear guidelines to follow.
 This approach sums up to data governance strategy, which is very helpful in any project implementation, yet is often “thrown out the window.”
-More so, creating a regulatory body in the early stages of migration will save you from risks like data duplication and provide “data homogenization.”
+Creating a regulatory body in the early stages of migration will save you from risks like data duplication and provide “data homogenization.”

-Clean up in the source environment before data migration is beneficial and allows to eliminate migration scope and make sure that only the necessary data is migrated; cleanup also helps shorten the migration duration.
-Clean-up in the source environment during data migration brings additional effort and complications and may break data integrity because the cleanup is done between downloads of specific data chunks that are all co-dependent.
+Clean-up in the source environment before data migration is beneficial and allows the elimination of migration scope.
+It ensures that only the necessary data is migrated; cleanup also helps shorten the migration duration.
+Clean-up in the source environment during data migration brings additional effort and complications.
+It may break data integrity because the cleanup is done between downloads of specific data chunks that are all co-dependent.
 For example, when the clean-up is performed after only the PWA configuration and resources have been downloaded, this can cause complications when we start downloading Project Plans because co-dependent data won’t add up.

-Clean-up in the Source environment during data migration, on the contrary, brings additional effort and complications during migration & verification and may break the integrity of migrated data if this clean-up is done in between downloads of specific data chunks that are all co-dependent (e.g. clean up is done after PWA Configuration and Resource Pool download but before Project Plans download).
+On the contrary, clean-up in the Source environment during data migration brings additional effort and complications during migration & verification.
+It may break the integrity of migrated data if this clean-up is done in between downloads of specific data chunks that are all co-dependent.
+For example, clean-up is done after the PWA Configuration and Resource Pool download but before the Project Plans download.